centifanto/centifanto.github.io/_posts/2023-03-11-My comprehensive note management systems research.md

 - No unified task view - more of a notes app than a task management app

 #### [Supernotes](https://supernotes.app)
-- No mobile apps, does not work offline
+- Does not work offline
+- No mobile apps
 - No unified task view - more of a notes app than a task management app
 - Personal preference: card [hierarchy](https://youtu.be/Vj6MkLc8utI) does not feel intuitive to me.
 Friction/confusion just to find the parent cards, and their restricting of allowing cards to stay in sidebar without opening said card is constricting to me.
 In fact, Tobias even says "this is annoying" in a [YouTube walkthrough video](https://youtu.be/Vj6MkLc8utI?t=185) (timestamped to comment in video) but justifies this by saying it keeps the sidebar from being cluttered.
 I completely disagree and dislike function restrictions like this: if I want all of my parent cards "cluttering" (IMO this is not true) my sidebar, I should be able to.
 Especially considering the price they are asking
 - Above average monthly price for "Unlimited", "Starter" only allows a measly 40 cards.